CookEditors/NOS/_posts/2015-08-25-the-con-is-green.md

 “Give me time,’’ I says, my noggin spinning from quite an argument with the dashboard.
 “First, I must find a weapon.”

 I pick up a headlight and heave it, but miss.
 The rough boy climbs Snooty.
 He is quite a Judo expert and is making progress in breaking Snooty’s neck just as I tickle him in the shortribs.
 The ugly boy yelps and laughs like a hyena and begs me to stop.
 I make a mistake and do so, then the three of us are locked in mortal combat.
-When it is over.
-Snooty has a different coat on.
+When it is over, Snooty has a different coat on.
 The criminal person has his head in the swamp like an ostrich ducking a process server.

 I look at the wreck of the rough character’s car and yelp, “I must apologize, Snooty.
 It is a green car!”